Skip to main content

 Like Columbus before him, Cuaron found his time on Potter gratifying but exhausting.
 Pre-production for the fourth film came right on the heels of post-production of the third.
 And so, Cuaron let newcomer Mike Newell take over the reins.
 Newell actually had a surprisingly robust resume before Potter with films like Four Weddings and a Funeral and Donnie Brasco, as well as a handful of low-key films.

-Newell is the hardest director to write about because he only contributed one film to the series, and his flavor isn’t as distinct as Cuaron’s.
+But Newell is the hardest director to write about because he only contributed one film to the series, and his flavor isn’t as distinct as Cuaron’s.
 The most defining features of Newell’s outing have as much to do with the external factors influencing the movies as much as Newell’s own style, which falls in line closely with most other fantasy/adventure blockbusters courting teenagers at the time.
 We’ve moved away from the world of E.T. and The Goonies and more into the realm of The Mummy or Pirates of the Caribbean.
+Visual effects had taken a huge jump in the four years since the film series started.
+We’ll start seeing more and larger set-pieces rendered with CGI.
+In "Goblet of Fire," that means the Hungarian Horntail and the entire underwater world.

 Newell's film introduced a very adolescent sensibility to the series, and this is arguably his biggest contribution to the franchise.
 Teenage angst finds its way into the wizarding world, moping on the ballroom steps after prom night doesn't go the way we wanted it to.
 Yates will run with this during his films, especially Half-Blood Prince, but it was under Newell's purview that Hogwarts started to feel more like a high school.

+With the former, there’s a tangible tone of splendor.
+Harry’s just a kid walking through the world’s greatest candy shop.
+The film captured this with a lot of wide shots that still just can’t seem to contain all the wonder and splendor of this world, even with Williams’ rich score dominating the scene.
 In the latter, there’s still a sense of excitement, but not necessarily of wonder.
 Harry and the audience are both a little more grown-up.
 A little more familiar with this magic.
 There’s no Christmas-style music underscoring this walk through the camp, just some ambient noise, the excitement of the crowd before the big game.

 Speaking of music, it’s worth bringing up that “Goblet of Fire” also marked the first time that the series would change composers.
 John Williams opted not to return for this film, handing off the torch to Patrick Doyle.
 A smarter man than me would take on this same challenge tracking the series’ evolution through its composers, but I would point out that while “Hedwig’s Theme” will cameo in every film, the voice of John Williams will continue to fade out as the kids mature.

 Consider this.
-If the target audience for the first book published in 1997 was an eight-year-old, that eight-year-old would have been twelve when the first movie hit cinemas, sixteen for the fourth movie, and twenty-two when for the final film.
+If the target audience for the first book published in 1997 was an eight-year-old, that eight-year-old would have been twelve when the first movie hit cinemas, sixteen for the fourth movie, and twenty-two for the final film.
 "Goblet of Fire" marks the first PG13 film within the series.
 The filmmaking recognizes that the movies are growing up and the audience with it.
 "Goblet of Fire" marks the end of Harry’s innocence as he for the first time sees death firsthand and watches his parents’ killer return into his life.
 Harry’s not a kid anymore.
 We're not kids anymore.

 David Yates (Movies 5-8)